 Developed and set up by T-Systems and SAP – the two bodies responsible for the development of the German app, which by July 2020, barely a month after initial introduction, had been downloaded 15.8 million times – the gateway is designed to ensure that apps work seamlessly across borders and hence users will only need to install one app, even if they travel abroad.
 In addition to Zühlke, Ireland’s NearForm is a key player, handling the technical aspects on behalf of the Irish health authorities.

-To date, it looks like the app has been a success, with over 10 million downloads in its first three days of availability.
+To date, it looks like the app has been a success, with in excess of 10 million downloads in its first three days of availability.
 However, early teething troubles were identified in entering test results for hospitals in England, although these issues were dealt with in a matter of days.
 But while that has been addressed, it exemplifies the success of the app is not just contingent on its technical capabilities, but rather how it fits into and adds value to the Test and Trace programme as a whole.
 This is where having the most feature-rich app could prove rather handy.